Linode API v4.167.3

 Note: There may be rate limiting applied at other levels outside of the API, for example, at the load balancer.

-/stats endpoints have their own dedicated limits of 100 requests per minute per user.
+/stats endpoints have their own dedicated rate limits of 50 requests per minute.
+These endpoints are:

 - View Linode Statistics